 Zoosk has an entire success story page showing off the men and women who have used Zoosk and found love.
 The site shares the stories of couples who are currently in a long-term, serious relationship, married, or happily in love because of Zoosk.

 While this isn't a dealbreaker for whether people should sign up for the site, it is nice to see couples who have braved the online dating world and found love.

-Out of 80+ BestCompany reviews collected, the average Zoosk review rating is less than 1.5 stars out of five.
+Out of more than 80 BestCompany reviews collected, the average Zoosk review rating is less than 1.5 stars out of five.